colugomusic/clog/README.md

 ```
 Destroying the RCV itself while in the middle of visiting it is not valid.

 Adding or removing elements from the vector doesn't invalidate indices.
 Everything logically stays where it is.
-If the vector has to grow then the objects may be copied (or moved if `is_nothrow_move_constructible<T>`), but they will still reside at the same indices in the new vector.
+If the vector has to grow then the objects may be copied (or moved if `is_nothrow_move_constructible<T>`), but they will still reside at the same indices in the vector.

 Erasing an element from the middle also doesn't invalidate the indices of the other elements.
 A slot just opens up at the released position.